mmctl/easycrypt-ext/README.md

   level, enabling you to execute a (sub)commands for each EasyCrypt file in a project or directory (tree).
 - Automatic "smart" centering of goal buffer and echoing of remaining goals.
-  This tries to minimize the need for scrolling each time you processing a command when dealing with larger goals.
+  This tries to minimize the need for scrolling each time you process a command, especially when dealing with larger goals.
 - Menu bar and mode line menu for managing and using (selected features of) EasyCrypt Ext.